Portland Sailing Center

 What's the deal with certification?

-It sounded plausible when it began.
-A privately held for-profit company in California and an east coast not-for-profit both establishing standards and authorizing certification under their authority.
-But standardization and sailing are not a good fit.
-Students on the Columbia River should not expect to work from the same curriculum as their counterparts on Minnesota lakes and San Diego Bay.
-So that's a problem.
+It sounded plausible when it began: A privately held for-profit company in California and an east coast not-for-profit, both establishing standards and authorizing certification under their authority.
+The first and most obvious problem is that standardization and sailing are not a good fit.
+Students on the Columbia River should not expect to work from the same curriculum as students on Minnesota lakes and San Diego Bay.
 Over time another has appeared, one as old as humanity.
-Generating income has become too much of a priority for the franchise sellers and many of their affiliated schools, and naturally their paper has lost value.
-Now, the only universally respected sailing credential is a U.S Coast Guard Master's License because it is not easy to get.
+When you get through the fog it appears that generating income is far too often the priority for franchisers and franchisees alike.
+If you have enough cash you can, in three or four days, collect a handful of certificates that declare you a competent sailor!
+And everyone including you knows you are not!
+So the paper is simply not respected by most of the sailing community.

 But don't take our word for it.
 Talk to veteran sailors.
 Or better yet, ask the bareboat charter company you might want to rent a boat from.
-Unless they are themselves sellers of some sort of certfication (as a few are) they will tell you that their interest is in your experience (and your credit card): how much time have you served on what boats, on what waters, and in what capacity.
+Unless they are themselves sellers of some sort of certfication (as a few are) they will tell you that their interest is in your experience: how much time have you served on what boats, on what waters, and in what capacity.
+They are looking for a reason to say yes to you.

 But really.
 Obviously.
 Experience trumps paper.
 Get out there as often as you can.
 Sail different boats with different people in different places in a variety of conditions.
 Experience builds competence and confidence, and a well maintained logbook is your affidavit of your experience.